 - Flour: Use whole wheat, whole white wheat, or all-purpose flour for the biscuit dough.

 - Butter: You need cubed or grated COLD butter.
 The butter will melt as it bakes, forming air pockets in the biscuits, which keeps them super tender and light.
-I love grating my butter on a cheese grater and then pop the butter in the freezer for 5 minutes to get it really cold.
+I love grating my butter on a cheese grater and then placing the butter in the freezer for 5 minutes to get it really cold.

 - Buttermilk: If you don't have buttermilk, use any dairy or non-dairy milk you have or you can make your own buttermilk by adding 1 teaspoon white vinegar or lemon juice to 1 cup milk and let sit for 5 minutes before using.